jcsho/Reversi/README.md

 ### Criteria:

   - It allows a human to play against the computer.
-You do not need to allow for human vs. human or computer vs. computer games.

   - It starts a game using the “Othello” board configuration, i.e. four pieces in the center alternating white and black.
 See the “starting position” picture on the Reversi page.